a8minutosdelsol/a8minutosdelsol.github.io/README.md

 ## About me
-I'm a theoretical physicist currently working as a postdoc at the Department of Mathematics of Universidad Catolica de Chile.
+I'm a theoretical physicist currently working as a postdoc at the Department of Mathematics of the Pontificia Universidad Catolica de Chile.

 ## Research